Kihumba/private-/Phase-C/Curriculum/05 - Creativity/README.md

 After attaining this skill, and as a demonstration of it, I should be able to create the following:

 1. Evidence of the outcome of creative thinking I have applied during simulations
-2. A brief description of the creative process I used.
+2. A brief description of the creative process I used

 ## Objectives